 so.
 Since being flooded out one year, their numbers have declined

 here, but the area is still good for other species.
 A small breeding

 population of Brown Gerygone along

 the river has now disappeared after clearing of weed tree species.

 *Maffra Sewage Treatment Works.

-On the ponds here, we regularly see 8 or 9 species of duck, as well as Grebes and Stilts, small waders such as Black-fronted and Red-kneed Dotterels on the margins, Latham's Snipe along the stormwater drain, and a small population of White-plumed Honeyeaters in the trees, the only ones I know of in the district.
+On the ponds here 8 or 9 species of duck are often present, as well as Grebes and Stilts, small waders such as Black-fronted and Red-kneed Dotterels on the margins, Latham's Snipe along the stormwater drain, and a small population of White-plumed Honeyeaters in the trees, a rarity in the district.
 A Common Sandpiper has been recorded.
 Unfortunately access to this spot is now prohibited.